joshbegley/nyt-latest/README.md

 `Oil prices rose around 1% on Friday, adding to gains in the previous session, after OPEC producers and allies promised to meet commitments on cutting supply and two major oil traders said demand was recovering well.`\
 https://nytimes.com/reuters/2020/06/19/business/19reuters-global-oil.html?searchResultPosition=7

 **Will India Side With the West Against China?
-A Test May Be at Hand.**\
+A Test Is at Hand**\
 `The United States and its allies have long wanted India’s help in confronting China.
-Fallout from a border clash may indicate how far India is prepared to go.`\
+Now, a deadly border clash seems likely to push India in that direction.`\
 https://nytimes.com/2020/06/19/world/asia/india-china-border.html?searchResultPosition=8

 **Lives Lost: South African Activist Targeted Apartheid, HIV**\